The Ellen Story Commission on Postpartum Depression

 Learn more about the Commission on our About page.

 For information on upcoming meetings and events, visit our Meetings and Events pages.

 What is Postpartum Depression?

 Postpartum Depression (PPD) affects 1 in 7 mothers and 1 in 10 fathers.

-Parents with PPD experience a range of physical, emotional, and behavioral changes including anxiety, irritability, unwanted or concerning thoughts, insomnia, and difficulty bonding with their baby.
+Parents experiencing PPD experience a range of physical, emotional, and behavioral changes including anxiety, irritability, unwanted or concerning thoughts, insomnia, and difficulty bonding with their baby.

-Need help now?
-Call the Massachusetts PSI Warm Line at 866-472-1897.
-The PSI of Massachusetts telephone Warm Line provides toll-free and confidential information, support and listings of local resources such as PPD groups and clinicians.
+Postpartum Support International of Massachusetts provides toll-free and confidential information and support.
 Leave a message and a volunteer will get back to you within 24 hours.

 Are you or a family member experiencing a mental health or substance abuse crisis?
 Call Emergency Services Program/Mobile Crisis Intervention at 1-877-382-1609.